btotharye/instill-bot/data/nlu.md

 ## intent:hours
 - what are your hours
 - What are your hours today

-## intent:tours
-- Do you do tours

-## intent:food
-- Do you serve food

 ## intent:pet_friendly
 - Can you bring dogs in